Deep Blue versus Garry Kasparov

-Deep Blue versus Garry Kasparov was a pair of six-game chess matches between then-world chess champion Garry Kasparov and an IBM supercomputer called Deep Blue.
-Kasparov won the first match, held in Philadelphia in 1996, by 4-2.
+Garry Kasparov, then-world champion in chess, played a pair of six-game matches against Deep Blue, a supercomputer by IBM.
+Kasparov won the first match, held in Philadelphia in 1996, by 4–2.
 Deep Blue won a 1997 rematch held in New York City by 3½–2½.
 The second match was the first defeat of a reigning world chess champion by a computer under tournament conditions, and was the subject of a documentary film, Game Over: Kasparov and the Machine.

 Impact and symbolic significance

-The 1997 match was widely covered by the media, and Deep Blue became a celebrity.
+Both matches were widely covered by the media, and Deep Blue became a celebrity.
 After the match, it was reported that IBM had dismantled Deep Blue, but in fact it remained in operation for several years.

+Prizes were awarded for both matches by the sponsor, IBM Research, with Deep Blue's share going back to IBM.
+For the first match, the winner was awarded $400,000 and the loser $100,000; for the second match, the winner was awarded $700,000 and the loser $400,000.
+Carnegie Mellon University awarded an additional $100,000 to the Deep Blue team, a prize created by computer science professor Edward Fredkin in 1980 for the first computer program to beat a reigning world chess champion.

 Deep Blue's win was seen as symbolically significant, a sign that artificial intelligence was catching up to human intelligence, and could defeat one of humanity's great intellectual champions.
 Later analysis tended to play down Kasparov's loss as a result of uncharacteristically bad play on Kasparov's part, and play down the intellectual value of chess as a game that can be defeated by brute force.

-In December 2016, discussing the match in a podcast with Sam Harris, Kasparov advised of a change of heart in his views of this match.
-Kasparov stated: "While writing the book I did a lot of research – analysing the games with modern computers, also soul-searching – and I changed my conclusions.
-I am not writing any love letters to IBM, but my respect for the Deep Blue team went up, and my opinion of my own play, and Deep Blue's play, went down.
-Today you can buy a chess engine for your laptop that will beat Deep Blue quite easily."
+In a podcast discussion in December 2016, Kasparov reflected on his views of the match.
+He mentioned that after thorough research and introspection while writing a book, his perspective shifted.
+He acknowledged his increased respect for the Deep Blue team and a decrease in his opinion of both his own and Deep Blue's performance.
+He also noted the evolution of chess engines, and that modern ones easily surpass Deep Blue.

-Deep Blue's victory switched the canonical example of a game where humans outmatched machines to the ancient Chinese game of Go, a game of simple rules and far more possible moves than chess, which requires more intuition and is far less susceptible to brute force.
-Go is widely played in China, South Korea, and Japan, and was considered one of the four arts of the Chinese scholar in antiquity.
-Go programs were able to defeat only amateur players until Google DeepMind's AlphaGo program defeated the European Go champion Fan Hui in 2015 and then surprisingly defeated top-ranked Lee Sedol in the match AlphaGo versus Lee Sedol in 2016.
+After Deep Blue's victory, the ancient Chinese game of Go, a game of simple rules and far more possible moves than chess, became the canonical example of a game where humans outmatched machines.
+Go requires more intuition and is far less susceptible to brute force.
+It is widely played in China, South Korea, and Japan, and was considered one of the four arts of the Chinese scholar in antiquity.
+In 1997, many players with less than a year of experience could beat the best Go programs.
+But the programs gradually improved, and in 2015, Google DeepMind's AlphaGo program defeated the European Go champion Fan Hui in a private match.
+It then surprisingly defeated top-ranked Lee Sedol in the match AlphaGo versus Lee Sedol in 2016.
 While Deep Blue mainly relied on brute computational force to evaluate millions of positions, AlphaGo also relied on neural networks and reinforcement learning.